tm-kn/wagtail-graphql-api/docs/static_sites_gatsbyjs/index.rst

 runserver`` in the Wagtail's project directory).
 Next step is to point at the server location using an environment variable or ``.env`` file.
 It should be sufficient to copy ``.env.example`` to ``.env`` (``cp .env.example .env``).
-The contents need to show the path to the GraphQL endpoint, e.g.
+The contents of ``.env`` need to show the path to the GraphQL endpoint, e.g.

 .. code:: sh